WATCH: Mars rover captures first sound of dust devil on red planet

 “It was fully caught red-handed by Persy,” said co-author German Martinez of the Lunar and Planetary Institute in Houston.

-Photographed for decades at Mars but never heard until now, dust devils are common at the red planet.
+Photographed for decades at Mars but never heard of until now, dust devils are common on the red planet.
 This one was in the average range: at least 400 feet (118 meters) tall and 80 feet (25 meters) across, traveling at 16 feet (5 meters) per second.

 The microphone picked up 308 dust pings as the dust devil whipped by, said Murdoch, who helped build it.